XRPLF/xrpl-dev-portal/tx_format.md

 The `Paths` field is a set of different paths along which the payment can be made.
 A single transaction can potentially follow multiple paths, for example if the transaction exchanges currency using several different offers in order to achieve the best rate.
 The source and destination (that is, the endpoints of the path) are omitted from a path.

 You can get suggestions of paths from rippled servers using the [`path_find`](#path-find) or [`ripple_path_find`](#ripple-path-find) commands.
-We recommend always including looking up the paths and including them as part of the transaction, because there are no guarantees on how expensive the paths the server finds will be at the time of submission.
+We recommend always looking up the paths and including them as part of the transaction, because there are no guarantees on how expensive the paths the server finds will be at the time of submission.
 (Although `rippled` is designed to search for the cheapest paths possible, it may not always find them.
 Untrustworthy `rippled` instances could also be modified to change this behavior for profit.)

 An empty `Paths` array indicates that the server should decide which paths to use, or there is a direct path connecting the source and destination accounts.